brentd09/AZ040Labs/PowerShell-Lab-01.md

 ## Run this command on the LON-CL1 machine before starting the labs

+- Moving the mouse to the top right of the code block below, will show a hidden copy button, click it to copy the text
-- Login to the LON-CL1 machine
+- Now, Login to the LON-CL1 machine
-- Start the PowerShell ISE console
+- Start the "PowerShell ISE" console
 - From the File menu choose New
-- Moving the mouse to the top right of the code block below, will show a hidden copy button
 - In the Untitled window pane of the PowerShell ISE editor paste the copied command, and then hit the green 'run script' icon in the toolbar